What Mortgage Can You Get For £600 a Month?

 Other eligibility factors that could impact how much you can borrow

-Of course, a mortgage isn’t just down to how much you want to pay – in this case £600 per month – or how much you earn.
-There’s a number of other criteria which could indirectly affect this.
+Of course, a mortgage isn’t just down to how much you want to pay, in this case, £600 per month, or how much you earn.
+There are several other criteria which could indirectly affect this.

-A lender has to look at your whole financial picture to ascertain if they’ll agree to lend you the amount you want and what interest rate they deem appropriate.
-They’ll consider:
+A lender has to consider your whole financial picture to determine whether they’ll agree to lend you the amount you want and at what interest rate they deem appropriate.

 • The deposit: 25% of a property’s total value is the ideal deposit.
 If 25% isn’t feasible, some lenders will accept 10% and even 5% deposits.
-But if you have bad credit or debt, you’ll likely need a bigger deposit to offer the lender some reassurance.
+But if you have bad credit or debt, you’ll likely need a bigger deposit to reassure the lender.

-• Type of employment: Being self-employed is an issue for some lenders but others – specialists such as Aldermore Bank and Together – won’t penalise with higher interest rates.
-Ask a broker which ones are best to approach if this is your situation.
+• Type of employment: Being self-employed is an issue for some lenders, but others, specialists such as Aldermore Bank and Together, won’t penalise you with higher interest rates.
+Ask a broker which lender to approach if this is your situation.

-• Other factors: Lenders will also look at your spending habits, credit history and any debt you have.
-In short, you want to seem as reliable as possible so that the lender is able to offer you the mortgage you need.
+• Other factors: Lenders will also examine your spending habits, credit history, and debt.
+In short, you want to seem as reliable as possible so the lender can offer you the mortgage you need.

 Access your credit report through a free trial